cabforum/servercert/docs/BR.md

 - ML-DSA-65 (OID: 2.16.840.1.101.3.4.3.18), or
 - ML-DSA-87 (OID: 2.16.840.1.101.3.4.3.19).

+As described in [Section 6.1.5](#615-key-sizes), ML-DSA CA Key Pairs MUST use the ML-DSA-87 parameter set.

 The parameters for ML-DSA keys SHALL be absent.
 The CA MUST NOT use HashML-DSA; only "pure" ML-DSA is permitted.

 When encoded, the AlgorithmIdentifier for ML-DSA keys SHALL be byte-for-byte identical with the following hex-encoded bytes: